 Articles 8 and 9 of the New York State Labor Law — This law requires that workers performing public works contracts receive the prevailing wage rate and benefits in the county where the work is performed.

 With the heavy competition that exists for government contracts, bidders are motivated to cut costs in the hopes of submitting the lowest bid.
 Some employers may go to great lengths to circumvent prevailing wage laws.
 While the government is examining these bids for compliance with prevailing wage laws, it still often falls to the workers to assert their own rights through the legal process.Consult a seasoned NYC prevailing wage attorney

 Prevailing wage laws at both the state and federal levels are complex.
 Fortunately, our team of New York employment law attorneys at Joseph & Kirschenbaum LLP is well acquainted with the intricacies of these statutes.
 If you are employed in construction on a government or public works contract and you are not getting union level wages and benefits, we may be able to help.
 We can analyze your case to determine if a violation has been committed and then take appropriate action.
 Call us today to arrange a complimentary initial consultation.
-We are available by phone toll free at 1.866.348.7394.
+We are available by phone at (212) 688-5640.
 We can also be reached online.
 Se habla espanol.